WHAT is Mid-Face Rejuvenation?

 This is a more advanced method of mid-face restoration.
 In this procedure, small incisions are made above the gum, behind the upper lip.
 A pocket is created and the implant is anchored to the bone, leading to a predictable and reliable rejuvenation that has the added advantage of being reversible.
 Mid-face implants differ from cheek implants because they sit closer to the front of the face, helping to return volume in the area below the eyes.
 Cheek implants are designed to sit higher and closer to the side of the face.
 Facial implants also have the additional benefit of being stable over time, compared to fat grafting or filler, which can sag, settle or dissolve with time.

 Mid-Face Implant Recovery (MID)

 Mid-face implant placement is performed under deep sedation, during which the patient unaware of their environment.
-The post-operative nausea and sore throat that may accompany general anesthesia is usually avoided with surgery performed under deep sedation.
+Post-operative nausea and sore throat that may accompany general anesthesia is usually avoided with surgery performed under deep sedation.
 Following the procedure, patients will notice two small incisions inside the mouth between the gums and the upper lip.
 Rinsing the mouth following meals is recommended to quicken healing of the incision.
 Pain is minimal.
 Light activities may be resumed a few days following surgery.
 If discretion is desired, individuals should plan to take at least ten days before returning to public life.
-Individual results may vary.